 Area Eligibility During the COVID-19 Outbreak

-: National School Lunch Program School Food Authorities (SFAs) and Summer Food Service Program (SFSP) Sponsors Serving Meals During Coronavirus (COVID-19)
+To: National School Lunch Program School Food Authorities (SFAs),Summer Food Service Program (SFSP) Sponsors and Child and Adult Care Food Program At-Risk Afterschool Component Sponsors Serving Meals During Coronavirus (COVID-19)

 From: Brigette Hires, Child Nutrition Program Manager, Office of Integrated Student Supports

-Date: April 2, 2020, revised September 2, 2020
+Date: April 2, 2020, revised December 8, 2020

 Re: Area Eligibility During the COVID-19 Outbreak

 Under the Richard B. Russell National School Lunch Act section 13(a)(1)(A) and program regulations at 7 CFR 225.2, 225.6(c)(2)(i)(G), 225.6(c)(3)(i)(B), 225.6(d)(1)(i), 225.14(c)(3) and 225.16(b)(4), sponsors are required to conduct regularly scheduled food service for children from areas in which poor economic conditions exist.
 The act and cited regulations envision program operators maintaining children’s access to nutritious meals during the summer months and supporting families experiencing financial hardship.
 However, the U.S. Department of Agriculture (USDA) Food and Nutrition Service recognizes that during the current public health emergency, households in areas that do not meet the criteria of poor economic conditions may be facing financial hardship.